 Back in the day, you used to have to call specific airlines to book flights.
 It made comparing airline prices pretty difficult.
 Luckily in today’s technology age, there are plenty of airfare search engines that search individual airline websites and even other airfare search engines to find you the best price in about five seconds.
 There are no excuses to pay top dollar for plane flights anymore.

 One site I really like for booking flights is Google Flights.
 Google has managed to win my heart in almost all things virtual, and their travel search engine doesn’t disappoint.
 You can search specific dates and places, like a normal airfare search.
 But if you’re flexible, you can put specific dates in to see where it’s cheapest to go; alternatively, you can put a specific destination in and see when it’s cheapest to go.
 Basically, it’s like asking Google’s recommendation for travel, and it gives you the best information on the Internet.
 How did Google get so smart??
+Check out these helpful tips to using Google Flights.

 Another site I like, similar to Google Flights, is Skyscanner.
 Skyscanner offers the same functions as Google Flights, telling you when or where it’s cheapest to go.
 It usually has more options than Google Flights, but is a little slower on getting prices.
 I like to use them hand-in-hand when searching for travel destinations.